 Most model railroaders never think about insurance.
-This report will help
+This report will

-you to determine whether your homeowners’ insurance sufficiently covers
+you to determine whether your homeowners’ insurance sufficiently

 your model railroad.
 Resolution will require some data gathering and